renesas/ra-fsp-examples/example_projects/ek_ra6m4/NetX_dhcpv6_server/NetX_dhcpv6_server_ek_ra6m4_ep/readme.txt

        ii.
 Connect LAN cable on RA board at ethernet port and other end connect to ethernet port of PC/another RA board on which dhcpv6 client is residing.

-Note : User should wait for message "Ethernet link is up." on RTT viewer for ethernet/network link up status case.﻿
+NOTE  : User should wait for message "Ethernet link is up." on RTT viewer for ethernet/network link up status case.﻿
 1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x20000144